HerczigA/thesis/README.md

 Without number of device, the system shall not check the names, addresses, states etc.
 The proper usage e.g:

-Address		names		state		times		mov_average_tagnumber
-1		kitchen		0		5		3

-Important the queue!
+device.1.address=1
+device.1.name=kitchen
+device.1.measuringTime=20
+device.1.movingAverage=3

+where measuringTime value is given in sec.After the first point the value symbolises the given address at the parameter part.

 There is no limit to names.
 If you mistake or use float number to times or mov_average just for fun, it will be convert to int.

 -logrotate.conf: